 #6 Take out the trash

 Plastics and other products that aren’t biodegradable have only been introduced to some developed countries in the last few decades.
 Up until then, almost all waste was recyclable.
-Because of this fast shift – which tourism helped consolidated – locals in some areas still don’t have a full grasp on the negative impact of unfettered littering.
-A lot of developing countries still don’t have official waste disposal systems in place which adds to the complexity of the problem.
-As well as ensuring you dispose of your litter responsibly, countries would benefit greatly from you doing all you can to take your non-biodegradables home with on.
-On top of this, you should endeavour to collect any rubbish left my others – taking extra steps such as this are at the crux of responsible tourism.
+Because of this fast shift – which tourism helped consolidate – unfettered littering can still be an issue in some areas.
+As well as ensuring you dispose of your litter responsibly, countries would benefit greatly from you doing all you can to take your non-biodegradables home.
+On top of this, you should endeavour to collect any rubbish left by others – taking extra steps such as this are at the crux of responsible tourism.